engineyard/ey-docs/pages/instance-sizes.md

   * **Small** is 32-bit with 1.7 GB RAM, 1 ECU

-    These instances are great for staging environments, development environments, and lower traffic production. environments.
-With only a single ECU they're not ideal for production environments taking on larger amounts of traffic.
+    These instances are great for staging environments, development environments, and lower-traffic production environments.
+With only a single ECU, they're not ideal for production environments taking on larger amounts of traffic.
 We have noticed these instances become CPU starved when serving higher amounts of traffic or load.

   * **Large** is 64-bit with 7.5 GB RAM, 4 ECU